kshuhambgs123/Modern-Blog-Sharing-Platform/API_DOCS.md

 # 🌐 API Documentation

-This document provides an overview of the RESTful API endpoints used in the Inkwell MERN Blog platform.
+This document provides an overview of the RESTful API endpoints used in the Modern Blog platform.

 **Base URL**: `http://localhost:5000/api`